Author: Kaanchi Ahuja

 Yemen is facing the largest humanitarian crisis in the world, with more than 24 million people in the need of humanitarian assistance, including more than 12 million children.
 Since the conflict escalated in March 2015, the country has become a chaos for children.

 Children are the primary victims of the crisis.
-According to the Country Task Force on Monitoring and Reporting on Grave Child Rights Violations from March 2015 to March 2019 more than 7522 children have been verified as killed or maimed since the start of the conflict.
+According to the Country Task Force on Monitoring and Reporting on Grave Child Rights Violation from March 2015 to March 2019 more than 7522 children have been verified as killed or maimed since the start of the conflict.
 More than 3309 boys have been recruited into the armed force groups.

 Thousands of families become refugees and look for security in the displaced person camps.
 Fleeing the violence in the north of the country, the people are left in destitute due to problems associated with managing a large number of people.